gghindu/modhelp/soft_rejections/vague_learning.md

 The following is a quick rundown of basic Hindu beliefs:
 - **Moksha**: our ultimate goal is spiritual union with God, at which point we escape Samsara
-- **Samsara**: the substance from which we emerge is eternal, born again in many forms
+- **Samsara**: the cycle of rebirths, because the substance from which we arise is eternal
 - **Dharma**: the cosmic order which we try to uncover and follow, to not incur bad Karma
 - **Karma**: all actions have a reaction, the effects of our decisions propagate onwards